DaveInTucson/Accounts/README.md

 * Created AccountCacheService and refactored AccountTransactionsStateController to use it
 * Added code to rebalance account when status changes, bug fix
+* refactored transaction detail table into its own component